Focusing and Inner Relationship Focusing

 I have been teaching Inner Relationship Focusing workshops to groups and incorporating it into my individual sessions for over 20 years.

-I have mentored many Focusing professions for certification.
+I have mentored many Focusing professionals for certification.
 Previously, I was a part of Ann Weiser Cornell’s training program for Focusing Professionals as a co-mentor and faculty member.
 In 2015-2017, I led a group of local professionals through a Focusing Professional Certification process.
-Another group will begin in September 2022.
+Another group completed the program in June 2024.

 What is Inner Relationship Focusing?